mitchelljustin/pragmatic-lightning/index.md

 [Atomic Multipath Payments](https://bitcoinist.com/atomic-multi-path-help-bitcoin-become-formidable-payment-instrument/).*

-*Another note of interest: contrary to what we're doing in this guide, on mainnet both you and a user would open channels with a well-connected hub instead of a direct channel.*
+*Another note of interest: contrary to what we're doing in this guide, on mainnet both you and a user would open channels with a well-connected hub instead of a direct channel.
+That way you can send and receive payments from and to many different nodes.*

 ## Pay the invoice

-Once your channel is officially opened, you can purchase a weather report from your API.
+Once your channel is open, you can pay an invoice from your API.

 First fire off a request for a weather report.